chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/iiBRhIn.png"/>

-As you can see we have 2 user accounts that were found (if you used the same name).
+As you can see we have 2 user accounts that were found (if you used the same name twice like I did).
 One user is the Domain Admin account we created earlier, and the other is our user account that was just created with our batch of users.
 We will be logging into our client VM using our new user account.

 <br/><img src="https://i.imgur.com/ejurxeo.png"/>